 Teams need to have a project quality management plan set in place or a clear understanding of what issues they are trying to fix.
 Additionally, if you want potential investors and clients to accept your ideas, you need to prove that they are indeed helpful, practical, and worth spending money on them.

 How do you accomplish that?
 The answer lies in proof of concept or POC.
-This short guide will elaborate on what POC means and why it is so vital for businesses and project teams.
+This short guide elaborate on what POC means and why it is so vital for businesses and project teams.

 What does proof of concept mean?

-With the help of POC, project managers can prove that building the proposed method, feature, product, or solution is possible.
-Further on, decision-makers will have a bigger picture of the situation once a business or an organization launches a product.
+With the help of POC, project managers prove that building the proposed method, feature, product, or solution is possible.
+Further on, decision-makers have a bigger picture of the situation once a business or an organization launches a product.

 How to write a POC?

 Propose the right solution.
-Using this survey and the answers, the project manager will start discussing the right solutions to the customer's pain points with their team.
+Using this survey and the answers, the project manager start discussing the right solutions to the customer's pain points with their team.
 Be aware that these ideas need to be within the company's capabilities.

 Present for approval.
 The last step is to prepare the presentation.
-With this concept tested and improved, you can present your product to stakeholders based on the received feedback.
+With this concept tested and improved, present your product to stakeholders based on the received feedback.
 You need to include all relevant matters and problems that the product addresses and demonstrate the idea's value.

 What does a proof of concept look like?